-At January 21, 2020, the directors of the Company are Warren Stanyer, Cory Kent, Michael Sweatman, Suraj Ahuja and Charles Roy.
+As at June 30, 2021, the directors of the Company are Warren Stanyer, Cory Kent, Michael Sweatman, Suraj Ahuja and Charles Roy.
 The officers of the Company are Warren Stanyer, President and CEO, Jonathan Fung, CFO, and Christina Boddy, Corporate Secretary.
-Brent Petterson, former CFO, resigned on June 2, 2020 and Michael Sweatman was appointed interim CFO.
+Brent Petterson, former CFO, resigned on

+June 2, 2020 and Michael Sweatman was appointed interim CFO.
 Jonathan Fung was appointed CFO on January 22, 2021.